The year is 1960.

 A review of Pancake Pantry’s cuisine

-The pancakes are the best I’ve ever had and comes in hearty helpings of five per plate.
+These great pancakes are the best I’ve ever had.
+And they come in hearty, generous portions of five per plate.

-I once asked a Pancake Pantry waitress how often she sees a guest finish their plate of five to which she responded: “Most of the time, they give up around the two and a half mark.”
+I once asked a friendly staff member how often she sees a guest finish their plate of five to which she responded: “Most of the time, they give up around the two and a half mark.”

 The restaurant serves breakfast and lunch, closing in the afternoon at either 3 or 4 pm, depending on the time of year.
 The breakfast menu is robust, with many options for those who don’t want pancakes.

-But, oh ho, how you would be wrong, my friend.
-The Pancake Pantry is truly international.
+But, oh ho, hold on.
+You would be wrong, my friend.
+The Pancake Pantry is truly international excellence.

 There are also Austrian, Swiss, Swedish and Caribbean varieties … but I don’t speak Austrian, Swiss, Swedish or Caribbean so I can’t make any clever quips.